bloko/bloko-js/README.md

 `Auth` will store all its actions and current state on application's global state and could be accessed by its key `auth`.

-Store Blokos needs a context to work and specific bloko libraries like [bloko-react](https://github.com/bloko/bloko-react) will give it.
+Blokos Store needs a context to work and specific bloko libraries like [`bloko-react`](https://github.com/bloko/bloko-react) will give it using [`Bloko.Provider`](https://github.com/bloko/bloko-react#bloko-provider).

 When you call `signIn` with its necessary payload `repository` handler will be called.
 The example above will fire a http request simulating an authentication flow.
-When it is finished and has a green response, `resolved` handler will be called and must return a full or partial state to update its current Store state.
+When it is finished and has a green response, `resolved` handler will be called and must return a full or partial state to update its current Bloko Store state.
 Given the example, session will be updated with a new token in `data.token`.

 ## Why?